What brought me to the patent profession?

 Why I am happy I chose to join Wilson Gunn

 From the outset I was made to feel welcome.
 As I hadn’t given it much thought at the time, I soon realised that joining a “medium sized” firm was a fortunate decision.
 As with many firms, each trainee works alongside one of the firm’s partners.
 However, all partners, attorneys and staff members in the office are approachable and the office maintains a sense of community.
 I have found it a pleasure to communicate directly with inventors when representing smaller clients.
 Despite its size, Wilson Gunn also retains high-profile clients as a result of our team of adept and dedicated attorneys.

 What is life like for a trainee at the firm?

 From my experience so far I have found that trainees are given a great deal of responsibility and in return are expected to produce work to a high standard.
-If you can do so, there is no hesitation in involving you in important and difficult cases.
+If you can do so, there is no hesitation in involving you in important cases.
 Within my first six months I had been involved in opposition work, infringement opinions and even a couple of patent drafts!
 Many of the inventions I work with test my ability to quickly get to grips with new (albeit not always revolutionary) technology – for example, in the last week I have been working on automotive components, 3D printing and tents.

 Trainees at Wilson Gunn sit the PEB foundation examinations, and in-house training is supplemented by external courses and tutorials.
-A number of the partners are tutors on respected university courses on patent law, which is indicative of Wilson Gunn’s interest in supporting trainees and the firm’s passion for maintaining the quality and reputation of the profession.
+A number of the partners are tutors on respected university courses on patent law.
+This is indicative of Wilson Gunn’s interest in supporting trainees and passion for maintaining the quality and reputation of the profession.